xi/survivor/README.md

 The game is written in rust and does not have any dependencies outside the standard library and libc.
 You can run `cargo run` to build and execute it.

-Note that the code is not very portable yet, so there might be issues on non-linux, non-glibc, or non-xterm environments.

 ## Controls

 -	Up/w: move up